 2018 NCAA Austin Regional, May 7, 2018 Photos: John Weast

-The driven former Spartan player was named head coach on June 20, 1997, and immediately began assembling the talent necessary to contend for Big Ten Championships and compete at the national level on a yearly basis.
+The driven former Spartan player and 2017 Michigan Golf Hall of Fame inductee was named head coach on June 20, 1997, and immediately began assembling the talent necessary to perennially contend for Big Ten Championships and compete at the national level.

 "I believe that each year it is my responsibility to improve as a recruiter, a teacher, a sports psychologist, a motivator and a leader," said Slobodnik-Stoll.
 "We must keep up and be on the cutting edge for our student-athletes and our program.
 Once you have tasted victory, it's hard to forget.
 It only drives me to work harder to make sure that each year we will have an opportunity to win the Big Ten Championship and finish as one of the top programs in the country."